-It was about a year ago that we last spoke.
+It was about a year ago when we last spoke.
 Do you remember?
 As usual, our conversation wasn't anything meaningful; we were full of talk about the cool air, the humid summer we'd had, the intermittent rain.
 You told me you'd never faced a summer like that: the heat enveloped you like a blanket.
 I found your imagery romantic, if not defeatist: Isaac Hatcher, trudging through the hot streets, naked but for the heavy duvet covering his thin, sweaty body.

 You said the heat bothered you—your asthma—and you suffered from June all the way through mid-September.
 I said you'd feel better once the humidity broke.